 It is well received that the emerging Plan will prioritise existing landscape features in decision making via Policy NBE10, ensuring any allocations will need to be designed and located sensitively to continue to protect and enhance these high-value and high-quality landscapes, most notably the South Downs National Park.
-The Plan and emerging Policy should be guided by NPPF paragraphs 180, 182 and 183, in protecting and enhancing valued landscapes; conserving the scenic beauty of AONB/ National Landscape settings of which have the highest value; of which AONBs/ National Landscape and scenic beauty.
+The Plan and emerging Policy should be guided by NPPF paragraphs 180, 182 and 183, in protecting and enhancing valued landscapes; conserving the scenic beauty of AONB/ National Landscape settings of which have the highest value; of which AONBs/ National Landscapes and National Parks are given the highest status of protection for their landscape and scenic beauty.